INTELLIGENCE-LED ANALYSIS FOR POLITICAL INFLUENCE

 The IQ Methodology

 Most political coverage conflates visibility with influence.
 A politician trending on social media is not necessarily gaining power.
-Our Influence Score separates the two — updated every Sunday and Thursday across eight scored dimensions.
+Our Influence Score separates the two — updated every Sunday and Thursday across nine scored dimensions.

 THE INTELLIGENCE CYCLE